Plan for Success

 DECIDE TIMES FOR GAME-PLAYING AND PUZZLE-PLAYING

-- Take a look at the Maryland and national standards, indicators and objectives for each puzzle as a first step in long-range planning.
+- Take a look at the CCSS and national (NCTM) standards for each puzzle as a first step in long-range planning.

 - Think about the sequence of your curriculum.
 Where does it intersect with the puzzles that are part of Lure of the Labyrinth?